kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

     batchEvictionInterval: "1m"
 ```

-## Insecure Registries for Imported Data containerized Images
+## Import from Insecure Registry
-If there is a need to import data images from an insecure registry, these registries should be added to the
+If there is a need to import data images from an insecure registry, it should be added to the
 `insecureRegistries` field under the `storageImport` in the `HyperConverged`'s `spec` field.

 ### Insecure Registry Example